 Elected officials roles and responsibilities

-Your role as an elected official is critical.
-Clearly understanding the separation of power between the mayor and council is key in the efficient operation of your city.
+Your role as an elected official is important.
+The separation of power between the mayor and council needs to be clearly understood to allow for efficient operation of your city.

 - Basic powers of government